kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 1. **Stage 1 (staging)**: Rollout starts with `kind-cluster-1`
    - KubeFleet creates an ApprovalRequest for the staging stage
-   - Approval controller deploys MetricCollector to `kind-cluster-1`
+   - Approval controller creates MetricCollectorReport in `fleet-member-kind-cluster-1` namespace
-   - Metric collector reports health metrics back to hub
+   - Metric collector on `kind-cluster-1` watches its report on hub and updates status with health metrics
    - When `sample-metric-app` is healthy, approval controller auto-approves
    - KubeFleet proceeds with the rollout to `kind-cluster-1`

 2. **Stage 2 (prod)**: After staging succeeds
    - KubeFleet creates an ApprovalRequest for the prod stage
-   - Approval controller deploys MetricCollector to `kind-cluster-2` and `kind-cluster-3`
+   - Approval controller creates MetricCollectorReports in `fleet-member-kind-cluster-2` and `fleet-member-kind-cluster-3`
-   - Metric collectors report health from both clusters
+   - Metric collectors on both clusters watch their reports and update with health data
    - When ALL workloads across BOTH prod clusters are healthy, auto-approve
    - KubeFleet completes the rollout to production clusters